+Work with acute biological toxins must be registered with and approved by the IBC.
 Guidelines for working with biological toxins can be found in Appendix I of the Biosafety in Microbiological and Biomedical Laboratories.
 These are summarized below.

-Routine operations with dilute toxin solutions are conducted using Biosafety Level 2 (BSL2) practices and these must be detailed in the IBC protocol and will be verified during the inspection by OEHS staff prior to IBC approval.
-BSL2 Inspection checklists can be found here.
-All personnel working with biological toxins or accessing a toxin laboratory must be trained in the theory and practice of the toxins to be used, with special emphasis on the nature of the hazards associated with laboratory operations and be familiar with the signs and symptoms of toxin exposure.
+Routine operations with dilute toxin solutions are conducted using Biosafety Level 2 (BSL2) practices and these must be detailed in the IBC protocol and will be verified during the inspection by EHS staff prior to IBC approval.
+Detailed SOPs must be provided to the IBC as part of the registration process: a template is available in Appendix E. All personnel working with biological toxins or accessing a toxin laboratory must be trained in the theory and practice of the toxins to be used, with special emphasis on the nature of the hazards associated with laboratory operations and be familiar with the signs and symptoms of toxin exposure.
 This includes how to handle transfers of liquids containing toxin, where to place waste solutions and contaminated materials or equipment, and how to decontaminate work areas after routine operations, as well as after accidental spills.
 The worker must be reliable and sufficiently adept at all required manipulations before being provided with toxin.
-Laboratory work with toxins will be done only in designated rooms with controlled access and at predetermined bench areas.
+Laboratory work with toxins will be done only in designated rooms with controlled access and at pre-determined bench areas.
 When toxins are in use, the room must be clearly posted: "Toxins in Use-Authorized Personnel Only."